To consent to this, please click "Accept Cookies."

 ROUND BRILLIANT SHAPE

 Square in shape and with pointed corners, the princess cut is the most popular shape of the fancy cut diamonds.
 Its beautiful brilliance and square shape make it a favorite for engagement rings.
 Princess Cut diamonds are generally polished with either 50 facets or 58 facets, depending on how the pavilion is cut.

 The emerald cut is an elegant diamond shape characterized by its step-like facets, rectangular shape, and trimmed corners.
 Due to its larger, open table, this shape is often reserved for top color and clarity diamonds.
 The emerald cut is typically polished with 44 facets.
 Generally, the optimum length-to-width ratio for an emerald cut diamond should be 1.35-1.65:1, although 1.25:1 to 1.75:1 is also considered to be acceptable.

 An oval diamond is an elongated version of the round brilliant.
-If well proportioned, this beautiful cut gives great brilliance, fire, and scintillation.
+If well proportioned, this beautiful cut gives a diamond great brilliance, fire, and scintillation.
 Oval diamonds are also very popular as their length can accentuate long, slender fingers.
 Oval cut diamonds are generally polished with 56 facets.

 The oval shape has a larger surface area than a round brilliant of the same carat weight, and is an excellent choice for those more concerned with size.
 The ideal length-to-width ratio is 1.5:1, but a range from 1.33:1 to 1.66:1 is widely acceptable.